The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 – Seaman’s Hut, Mount Kosciusko NP, New South Wales

-This is a small peak (2228 m.)
+This small peak (2228 m.)
 Kosciuszko was discovered in 1839.
-Already in the next 1840, the Polish traveler, geographer and geologist Pavel Edmund Strzelecki, who named the mountain in honor of the military and political figure Tadeusz Kosciuszko.
+Already in the next 1840, the Polish traveler, geographer and geologist Pavel Edmund Strzelecki, who gave the name to the mountain in honor of the military and political figure Tadeusz Kosciuszko.

-The mountain was previously called Townsend, the name is "Kosciuszko" belonged to a neighboring peak, then considered the highest in the Australian Alps.
-Since more recent research has shown that Townsend still 20 meters higher, out of respect for Pavel Edmund Strzelecki, the land department of New South Wales decided to change the names of the two mountains in places so that the highest one is still called "Kosciuszko".
+Previously the mountain was called Townsend, same name "Kosciuszko" belonged to the neighboring peak, which was then considered the highest in the Australian Alps.
+After later studies found that Townsend still 20 meters higher, out of respect for Pawel Edmund Strzelecki, the New South Wales Land Department decided to swap the names of the two mountains so that the highest one would still be called "Kosciuszko".

 The best season for climbing the mountain is from November to March.
-The pinnacle of this level Mount Kosciuszko is more of an attraction than an object of mountain climbing.
-This is one of the most welcoming and equipped peaks in the world.
-To climb, there are several routes that practically do not differ in complexity.
-Ask about the weather forecast and do not forget a raincoat or raincoat if necessary, and go for a walk to Australia's highest peak.
+The pinnacle of such a level as Mount Kosciuszko is more of a tourist attraction than a mountain climbing object.
+This is one of the most welcoming and well-equipped peaks in the world.
+There are several routes for the climb, practically no different in difficulty.
+Check the weather forecast and don't forget a raincoat or raincoat if necessary and go for a walk to the highest peak in Australia.

-You can start on the "roof of the continent" from - Thredbo (lift and a leisurely walk 6.5 km long) and from the Charlotte Pass (Charlotte Pass) there are two trails 9 km long. and 12 km.
+You can start on the “roof of the continent” from Thredbo (lift and leisurely walk 6.5 km long) and from Charlotte Pass there are two trails 9 km long. and 12 km.

 – 4 – Mount Feathertop